Croatia–United States relations: Clinton administration (1993–2001)

+George W. Bush administration (2001–2009)

 On 4 April 2008, U.S. President George W. Bush arrived in Zagreb on an official 2-day state visit.
 The visit immediately followed the 2008 Bucharest summit of NATO countries where Croatia and Albania received invitations to join the alliance.
 Bush met with President of Croatia Stipe Mesić and Prime Minister Ivo Sanader, and gave a speech in St. Mark's Square in downtown Zagreb.
-Peaceful rallies were held during the visit to protest U.S. foreign policy and impending Croatian NATO membership.
+Peaceful rallies were held during the visit to protest U.S. foreign policy and Croatian NATO membership.
+U.S. President George W. Bush approved the NATO membership of Croatia and Albania later that month.

-Visit of Hillary Clinton to Croatia (2012)
+Obama administration (2009–2017)

-US Secretary of State Hillary Clinton visited Croatia on October 30, 2012.
+U.S. Secretary of State Hillary Clinton visited Croatia on October 30, 2012.
 During her visit she met with many Croatian officials including President Ivo Josipović, Prime Minister Zoran Milanović and Foreign Minister Vesna Pusić.
-Main topics of discussions were Croatian role in NATO and the Croatian accession to the European Union as well as economic relations between US and Croatia.
-Secretary Clinton called Croatia "a leader in Southeast Europe" that had well educated workforce, established infrastructure, great geopolitical location, adding that it was promising destination but that there was still a necessity for additional reforms, increase of transparency, elimination of bureaucratic barriers, as well as the privatization of the companies that are still owned by the state.
+Main topics of discussions were Croatian role in NATO and the Croatian accession to the European Union as well as economic relations between the U.S. and Croatia.
+Secretary Clinton called Croatia a "leader in Southeast Europe" that had well educated workforce, established infrastructure, geopolitical importance, adding that it was promising destination but that there was still a necessity for additional reforms, increase of transparency, elimination of bureaucratic barriers, as well as increased privatization state-owned companies.

-Visit of Joe Biden to Croatia (2015)

-On November 25, 2015 US Vice President Joe Biden visited Croatia as a special guest of the Brdo-Brijuni Process Leaders' Summit that brings together heads of state from the countries of former Yugoslavia and Albania as well as special guests.
-The summit was co-chaired by Croatian President Kolinda Grabar-Kitarović and Slovenian President Borut Pahor.
-Discussed topics on the plenary session were integration of south-east Europe into Euro-Atlantic processes, migrant crisis, security challenges and the fight against terrorism, conflicts in the Middle East and Ukraine, as well as energy.
-Vice President Biden stated: "For the United States and for me personally, but I am speaking on behalf of the President Obama, this region has been of extreme interest for the last 25 years."
-In addition, Biden praised Brdo-Brijuni initiative as "a good job as it has managed to bring together heads of state for talks for the past five years".
-Vice President Biden also met with the Croatian Prime Minister Zoran Milanović and Foreign Minister Vesna Pusić with whom he talked about situation in the Middle East, especially about the war in Syria, migrant crisis and the security situation in the world after 2015 Paris terrorist attacks.
+On November 25, 2015 U.S. Vice President Joe Biden visited Croatia as a special guest of the Brdo-Brijuni Process Leaders' Summit.
+Discussed topics on the plenary session were integration of Southeast Europe into Euro-Atlantic processes, migrant crisis, security challenges and the fight against terrorism, conflicts in the Middle East and Ukraine, as well as energy.
+Vice President Biden met with the Croatian Prime Minister Zoran Milanović and Foreign Minister Vesna Pusić with whom he talked about situation in the Middle East, especially about the war in Syria, migrant crisis and the security situation in the world after 2015 Paris terrorist attacks.